Wilson's School

 Year 8

-• Industrial Revolution: transport, working and living conditions, developments in public health and democracy, the role of Empire and slavery
+• Age of Revolutions: Industrial Revolution: transport, working and living conditions, developments in public health and democracy, the role of Empire and slavery

 • Thematic enquiry, asking: How has migration impacted Britain, 1066 – 2000?